mindkomm/timber-integration-woocommerce/README.md

 WooCommerce uses the hook `woocommerce_shop_loop` to set the structured data for different products.
 This hook is normally called from `archive.php`.
 You don’t have to call it manually, because it’s already called in the integration’s `ProductsIterator`.

-## Products Order

-In the WooCommerce product display settings, you can set that products are ordered by menu order.
-Then, in the edit screen of a product, you’ll find an Advanced Setting for the menu order.
-If you have to set this for every product, this is quite a lot of work.
-Luckily, there are plugins like [Intuitive Custom Post Order](https://wordpress.org/plugins/intuitive-custom-post-order/).
-In the settings, you an activate the option to make products sortable via drag and drop and your products will be sorted automatically.

-## Porting over templates
+## Translate WooCommerce templates to Twig

-When translating WooCommerce templates to Twig, you need to be careful.
+When translating WooCommerce templates to Twig, you need to be extra careful.
 There are many hooks and filters that you should include, except for hooks that are only responsible for displaying loop wrappers.
 For example: `woocommerce_product_loop_start` will load `loop/loop-start.php`, which will only display the following:

 ```html
 <ul class="products">